 Doesn’t take the reality of business into account

 In reality, purchasing more materials from a supplier may lead to increased demand that causes them to raise their prices.
 This might mean that you have to charge more for your products, and you may lose customers as a result.
 Break-even analysis isn’t able to take these changing factors into account.

 Predicting demand, seasonal fluctuations, market trends, and the actions of your competitors are all important aspects of business forecasting when planning your business model.
 While it has many uses in your financial planning, the break-even formula isn’t able to support this level of analysis.

 Need help keeping track of your payments?

 Here at Mollie, we give online businesses of all sizes access to a simple, reliable, and secure payments solution that allows you accept leading and localised payment methods and tools to help you to manage your money with ease.
+We also integrate with the leading accounting platforms in the UK, like Xero.
 With easy onboarding, transparent pricing, and excellent support every step of the way, we’ll make sure both you and your customers get a great experience.